Decluttering isn’t limited to the items you may find in your house.

 Mondays are grocery shopping days.

 Saturdays are our established deep cleaning days, which honestly, only happens as needed.
 I like to save the harder cleaning tasks for the weekend when Jordan is home so we can tag team.
-One of us can take a turn doing chores and the other keeps Aiden entertained.
+One of us can take a turn doing chores and the other keeps our son entertained.

 Depending on the week and availability of our babysitters, Friday or Saturday night are date nights.
 Or lunch dates or matinee movie, or whatever we can squeeze in.
 We’ve even counted a trip to Walmart as a date night.
 Hey!
 Whatever time alone you can steal counts.